Azubi-Africa/git-and-github-final-assignment-lekileki-0329/README.md

 python -m pytest -v
 ```

-If everything is okay, you will have such an output
+If everything is okay, you will have such an output.

 ```terminal
 ================================================= test session starts =================================================